-Built-in spill containment differentiate chemical storage buildings from other types of storage buildings.
-Every chemical storage building that houses liquid hazardous materials must have a liquid-tight containment sump built into its floor.
+Built-in spill containment is one of the key features that differentiate chemical storage buildings from other types of storage buildings.
+Chemical storage buildings that house liquid flammable chemicals and other hazardous materials must have a liquid-tight containment sump built into the floor.

 Why Is Chemical Spill Containment Necessary?

 Sumps in chemical storage buildings prevent chemicals from escaping the building.
 Chemical spills contaminate the environment.
 Flammable chemicals may ignite.
 Fire suppression systems may douse a fire inside the chemical storage building.
-But, fires outside the building could cause serious damage and injury.
+But, fires outside the building could also cause serious damage and injury to people and property.

 How Big Must the Containment Sump Be?